 Which Is Best, No-Load or Load-Waived?

-The no-load vs load-waived comparison is a case of apples and oranges comparison.
-However no-load funds generally have lower average expense ratios than load-waived funds.
+The no-load vs load-waived comparison is a case of apples and oranges.
+However, no-load funds generally have lower average expense ratios than load-waived funds.
 Lower expenses often translate into higher returns to the investor, especially over the long-term.
 Therefore no-loads are generally better than load-waived funds, at least in terms of lower expenses, which can lead to higher returns.

 Remember that the load-waived fund is a fund offered by an advisor or broker who wants to sell a fund without a load but still get paid.
 How do they do this?
 They remove (waive) the load but keep the 12b-1 fee.
 Therefore load-waived funds may sound like you are getting a good deal but you need to do your research and be sure you are not buying a fund with a high 12b-1 fee.